Try This Cajun Dinner Menu to Spice Up Your Holiday

 This recipe is what happens when you marry a commitment to a Cajun menu with holiday tradition.
 The side dish borrows bold herb flavors and briny oysters from the Louisiana favorite, Oysters Rockefeller, and mixes them with the holiday-appropriate concept of warm bread stuffing.

-Suggested Substitution: If you're not a fan of oysters, try cremini mushrooms instead for a similar burst of umami.
+Suggested Substitution: If you're not a fan of oysters, try adding cremini mushrooms instead for a similar burst of umami.

 Get the recipe: Oysters Rockefeller Sourdough Stuffing